-The number of dwelling completions that are provided relative to the Council's estimated provision; Change in the total number of households; Average densities on permitted housing sites; Starter and affordable housing completions; Objective measures to determine the quality of design.
+The number of dwelling completions that are provided relative to the Council's estimated provision; Change in the total number of households; Average densities on permitted housing sites; Starter and affordable housing completions.

 4. Employment Indicators

 Changes (up or down) in the number of companies/businesses (no. of VAT registered) located in the area; Employment land lost or gained compared to other uses.